Skip to main content

 The first day of this course consists of a talk on the significance of red in the alchemical tradition and a few others.
 The tutor will also demonstrate the production of red iron oxide from nature.

-Day 2 will involve a series of practical exercises in egg tempera paint exploring the relationship of red to other colours and the creation of tonal relationships in red through tonal underlays and overlays.
+Day 2 will involve a series of practical exercises in watercolour paint exploring the relationship of red to other colours and the creation of tonal relationships in red through tonal underlays and overlays.
 Examples will be given of the work of other artists’ exploration of their primordial colour.

 Key Information